Keyronex/Keyronex/README.md

 -------

 Code original to Keyronex is licenced under the Mozilla Public Licence v2.0.
-Other components are under their own licences
+Other components are under their own licences.